polaris-maps/luminary-api-docs/index.md

 ### Code of Conduct

-Polaris Maps is committed to fostering a welcoming community.
+Luminary is committed to fostering a welcoming community.

 [Coming Soon - View our Code of Conduct](https://github.com/polaris-maps) on our GitHub repository.